 Not everyone has a group of people they can truly call a support system; but everyone has the option to create one.
-Those who are more vulnerable, such as those with mental health issues, especially those who suffer with addiction, are in need of a support system that can effectively meet their needs.
+Those who are more vulnerable, such as those with mental health issues, especially those who suffer with addiction or who are in recovery, are in need of a support system during the holidays that can effectively meet their needs.
 The holidays are here and having support while trying to stay sober during this time is invaluable.
 How one creates their support system, who is involved, and when to call it quits with someone within the inner circle are all things to consider.
-Regardless, the benefits of a sober support system are numerous, especially with holiday parties, stress and pressure, and family time in action.
+Regardless, the benefits of an addiction recovery support system during the holidays are numerous, especially with holiday parties, stress and pressure, and family time in action.

 If you are struggling with staying sober over the holidays, make sure you have a positive group of people surrounding you in order to support you and your goals.

 What is the role of a support system?